ChimaobiOgbonna/Chimaobi-Ogbonna-Portfolio/README.md

 #### TYPE OF PROJECT: Data gathering, Data cleaning, Data Analysis and Visualization

 __Overview:__
 This is a personal project where I intended to practise and showcase my webscraping skills.
-I scrapped a real estate website and presented a descriptive summary of properties advertised the website.
+I scrapped a real estate website and presented a descriptive summary of properties advertised in the website.

-__Skill Used in the Project__
+__Skills Used in the Project__
 * Webscraping skill with PYTHON (Beautiful Soup library)
 * Data data cleaing skill with EXCEL
 * Data visualization (dashboard) skill with EXCEL